go-sakayori/lichtblick-extension_autoware_new_planning_framework/README.md

 # lichtblick-extension_autoware_new_planning_framework

+The message type for [Trajectories.msg](https://github.com/tier4/new_planning_framework/blob/main/autoware_new_planning_msgs/msg/Trajectories.msg) in [new_planning_framework](https://github.com/tier4/new_planning_framework) is currently visible in the 3D scene.
+This extension should work regardless to the lichtblick version.
+To use the extension in the local desktop app, please refer to [Develop](#develop).
+You should drag and drop the `.foxe` file when using in browser.

+## Lichtblick extension

 [Lichtblick] allows developers to create extensions, or custom code that is loaded and executed inside the Lichtblick application.
 This can be used to add custom panels.
 Extensions are authored in TypeScript using the `@lichtblick/suite` SDK.

 ## Develop